195-Patika-Dev-Paycore-Net-Bootcamp/assignment-4-berkdemirciogluu/README.md

 - All features are equally scaled. <br>
 - The groups are balanced (i.e., have roughly the same number of observations). <br>

-## Visual Explanation of the Logic Behind K-Means Algorithm
+## Visual Explanation of the Logic Behind the K-Means Algorithm

 In pseudo-code, k-means is: <br>